Skip to main content

 Overview

 Thiqwave enables stablecoin settlement for fast, transparent value transfers.
-Convert fiat to stablecoins, move them on-chain, and convert back to destination fiat—all in one flow.
+Convert fiat to stablecoins, move them on-chain, and convert back to destination fiat — all through the Transfers API.
 Settlement is significantly faster than traditional banking rails like SWIFT and works for both cross-border and domestic transfers.

 The settlement flow